 MAP Performance Series: The diocesan wide standardized testing that will be administered 3 times per year to grades 3-7.
+Students are tested in Math, Reading, and Language Arts.

 Assessment of Catholic Religious Education (ACRE): This assessment tool, designed by the National Catholic Education Association, is administered to students in grades five and eight each year.
 Through review of class and grade level scores, school and diocesan personnel can determine student understanding of basic doctrine as well as attitudes towards living the Catholic faith.